adoptmeai/adopt.me/README.md

 `i'd like to adopt a dog @adoptdotme`.

 The bot replies with:
-- A one-of-a-kind AI-generated image of a digital dog.
+- A one-of-a-kind AI-generated image of a digital dog, that the user now adopts.
-- A playful personality description for the dog.
 - A link to donate to the **Dogs for Better Lives** foundation, which trains assistance dogs to improve lives.

 This project combines AI creativity, social interaction, and philanthropy into a fun, engaging experience.